Konrad1991/ETR/README.md

 ### Pointer Interface

 You can pass the information of data stored on heap to a **sexp** object.
 The constructor for vector accepts 3 arguments.
 The first is an int defining the size of the data.
-The second argument is the pointer to the data and the last argument is an int called **cob**. \
+The second argument is the pointer to the data and the last argument is an int called **cob** (*copy, ownership, borrow*). \
 If **cob** is 0 then the data is copied. \
 Else if **cob** is 1 then the pointer itself is copied.
 Meaning that the ownership is transferred to the **sexp** object and the user should not call delete [] on the pointer.
-Be aware that only one **secp** variable can take ownership of one vector otherwise the memory is double freed. \
+Be aware that only one **sexp** variable can take ownership of one vector otherwise the memory is double freed. \
 Else if **cob** is 2 then the ownership of the pointer is only borrowed.
 Meaning that the **sexp** object cannot be resized.
 The user is responsible for freeing the memory!